froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/small-banner.md

 Select *Add Small Banner* from the paragraphs dropdown.
 Then, fill out the following fields:

-* [u]Title (required):[/u] This field adds a headline to your banner.
+* **Title (required):** This field adds a headline to your banner.
 The placement of the title will depend on your theme and customization, but it will typically appear as large, all-caps text.

-* [u]Color (required):[/u] The background color for your banner.
+* **Color (required):** The background color for your banner.
 In Lily and Rose, this background color displays behind your title and description.
   > In Carnation, you will not see the background color unless you choose not to add an image.

-* [u]Description (optional):[/u] Displays beneath your Title.
+* **Description (optional):** Displays beneath your Title.
 You have the option to style your text using the text editor, but it’s not as consistent as other places where you typically see the editor..

-* [u]Image:[/u]  [Use the image library](https://community.openymca.org/t/video-tutorials-for-images-and-documents/738) to embed an image.
+* **Image:**  [Use the image library](https://community.openymca.org/t/video-tutorials-for-images-and-documents/738) to embed an image.
 You can upload a new image from your computer or reuse an existing image from your library.
 The image field is optional, but recommended.

     * *Note -> This does not work in Rose.*